 She will be available on Friday, October 16

 This public service announcement would upset my co-workers who feel "my customers" place too much importance upon my assistance.
 They seem to forget they all have customers that prefer them.
-I just have more, or else more projects are done by
+I just have more, or else more projects are done by "Cas's groupies" - one of the men started calling them that and it stuck :(

 For a little reference check out this post paragraphs 4-7